EPA-WG/custom-element-dist/src/material/theme/tokens/cem-dimension.md

 ## 8. Spacing modes knob (dense / normal / sparse)

-Material often frames this as “density.”
+Material often frames this as "density."
 In CEM, treat this explicitly as a **D1 spacing mode** that shifts Space & Rhythm while preserving D2 coupling invariants.

 ```css